josephryan/Hernandez_Ryan_2021_Recoding/05-TREE_SHAPE/README.md

 symbolic link for script that scores trees to determine the proportion of incorrect trees that were reconstructed under recoding and non-recoding approaches

 `perl is_mono.pl MODEL (DAYHOFF OR JTT) > is_mono.out`

+### comphet_bargraph_shape.R
+produces a bar graph showing the percentage of incorrect trees reconstructed under each method and level of compositional heterogeneity (inflation parameter) tested.
+This script uses the file comp_het_chang_proportion.csv